jnduli/blog_jnduli.co.ke/content/basic_project_management_script_in_google_sheets.rst

 + Status
 + DateDue

 This means that each sheet has to follow this pattern.
-To do this I wrote the following script:
+To enforce this I wrote the following script:

 .. code-block:: javascript